matestack/matestack-ui-core/docs/guides/100-tutorial/11_authentication_devise.md

 Here's a quick overview: Instead of implementing loads of (complex) functionality with a load of implications and edge cases, we use the `Devise` gem for a rock-solid authentication.
 It takes care of hashing, salting and storing the password and managing session cookies.
 All that's left for us to do is check for authentication of admins by using the `authenticate_admin!` helper.

 `Devise` could do a lot more, but as this is a basic guide, we will leave it with that.
-For even more fine-grained control over access rights (authorization) within your application (e.g. by introducing a superadmin or having regional and national manager roles), we recommend to take a look at two other popular Ruby/Rails gems, [Pundit](https://github.com/varvet/pundit) and [CanCanCan](https://github.com/CanCanCommunity/cancancan).
+For even more fine-grained control over access rights (authorization) within your application (e.g. by introducing a superadmin or having regional and national manager roles) we recommend you take a look at two other popular gems: [Pundit](https://github.com/varvet/pundit) and [CanCanCan](https://github.com/CanCanCommunity/cancancan).

 If you want to know more about using devise with matestack, checkout our [devise guide](/docs/guides/1200-devise/).